Board of Directors - US

 A sales professional from the Boston area, Cocoa brings a “get down to basics” approach to diverse tasks with our staff and sponsored students.
 She loves being with our bibis (grandmothers) and her friendly manner allows her to maneuver easily among the vendors and locals with whom we deal.
 Her experience with horticulture and animals fuels her interest especially in the agricultural projects of our students and their families.

-John Corbett
+WE REMEMBER John Corbett

 Godlisten Malle

-Board Member and Program Manager
+Board Member and Executive Director

 Jacob Assenga